How Much Does Gynecomastia Surgery Cost?

 Ask your insurance provider for their specific guidelines.

-Also keep in mind that if they approve your coverage, they may also require you to choose an in-network surgeon.
+Also keep in mind that if they approve your coverage, they may also require you to choose an in-network surgeon and have the procedure performed in a hospital operating room.

-The price you pay for your procedure will depend on these factors.
+The price you pay for this outpatient procedure will depend on these factors.

 1. Your surgeon’s credentials and level of experience

-An experienced, board-certified plastic surgeon who specializes in male breast reduction surgery will charge more for their time and expertise than one with less training or only a few years in practice.
+An experienced, board-certified plastic surgeon who specializes in male breast reduction surgery will charge more for their time and skill than one with less training or only a few years in practice.

 It can be tempting to go with a surgeon who quotes the lowest male breast reduction cost, but while this procedure is considered very safe in experienced hands, the quality of your results will depend heavily on your surgeon’s technique.